duncgibbs/roll20-character-sheet-copier/README.md

 # Running

 Once everything is set up, `npm run copy` should scrape the images, convert them to PDFs, and then upload them to Google Drive.

+The first time you run the script, it will need your permission to access Google Drive.
+Follow the instructions on `stdout` and a token.json file will be created.